2772 Pennsylvania Ave.

 In close proximity to the heavily populated Kanawha Valley, just seven miles south of Charleston, this 9,300-acre forest offers a wide range of activities for the whole family to enjoy, including camping, swimming, hiking, biking, hunting, fishing, and horseback riding.

 Shawnee Park is a lovely parkland for the entire family.
-It features paved tennis courts, a swimming pool, a huge playground with swings and other elements for kids to play, a soccer field, basketball courts and picnic spots.
+It features paved tennis courts, a swimming pool, a huge playground with swings and other elements for kids to play.
+In addition, the park is home to a vast soccer field, basketball courts and picnic spots.
+For those who enjoy Golf, the Shawnee Park has an extensive Golf course where you can polish your putting skills and hone new ones.
+The park also serves as a venue for the annual Kanawha County Fair.

 The history of West Virginia State University dates long back to 1890s.
 Established in 1891, this school was primarily founded for black students.
 Over the period of time, owing to legislation acts passed, it was incorporated as residential population college and now has transformed into an university with international repute.
 Today, the university offers under graduation, graduation and post graduation degrees in various fields.
 On the extra-curricular front too, this state university is in a leading position with its different athletic and creative facilities.
 Notable alumni includes Will Robinson, Early Lloyd, Antoine Fuqua and so forth.
 For admission schedule and other information, check website.